 As their consultant said to Fernando, ‘It’s not you that is going to see the results of this project.
 You are planting it for your children and their children to enjoy.’

 If you prefer a day trip, no problem, that is what I did.
-I left Cusco at 8 am, enjoyed a spectacular drive through awe-inspiring Andean scenery, arriving around 11.15 am for a tour of the vineyard and some wine tasting, followed by a nice lunch with Meg and Fernando.
+I left Cusco at 8 am, enjoyed a spectacular drive through awe-inspiring Andean scenery, arriving at this Peruvian winery around 11.15 am for a tour of the vineyard and some wine tasting, followed by a nice lunch with Meg and Fernando.
 We washed it down with some homemade grappa, that they make with our friends at El Albergue in Ollantaytambo, who normally distill Caña Alta.
-Then I was home for 6 pm.
+Then I was home at 6 pm.
 This was a lovely way to see a different side of Peru and meet some great people.
-If you are big into your wine, I think you would really enjoy it.
+If you are big into your wine, I think you would really enjoy a tour around the highest winery in Peru.

 Contact us on firstname.lastname@example.org for details0